 |Notes to Library||This field can be used for sending a message to the Library about the request.
 The note will not display to users of the CMD.|

-|Notes to students||This field is used for providing a message to students eg. Essential reading for the mid semester exam.
+|Notes to students||This field is used for providing a message to students e.g..
+Essential reading for the mid semester exam.
 This field will display in the CMD and has a limit of 200 characters.|

 When a document is already on CMD, you can simply reactivate when it is needed again.
 You can reactivate documents attached to any unit, not just your own units.

-Where there is a potential copyright conflict with another reading in the CMD database, you will receive the message "The requested item (item id: number) has a copyright issue.
+- Where there is a potential copyright conflict with another reading in the CMD database, you will still see the item in your dashboard but the status will show as Pending.
 This request has been sent to CMD staff who will investigate and will contact you if necessary."
 No further action is necessary.
 The CMD staff will activate the request if possible or contact you if this cannot be done immediately.

 A list of resources currently available for a unit on CMD can be found by searching on:

 - the Course Materials Database (CMD) link under Learning Resources on QUT Blackboard unit pages

 - the Library's Unit readings and selected past exams search page

 It is also possible to include manual links to CMD readings on Blackboard or other University web pages.
 From the list of CMD readings for the unit, right-click an item link and copy the URL (Copy Shortcut in Internet Explorer / Copy Link Location in Firefox).